 "I figured as much.
 Naruto wouldn't endanger us or the mission unnecessarily, and he went to great lengths for us not to find out.
 He wouldn't do all that for just anyone."

 "Yes, quite.
 That is the Carla I know.
 Calm and rational.
 Now consider your decision to stay.
 It certainly is the right decision, the just one, but is it the best course of action for you?
 For Wendy?
 How do you envision yourself fighting someone, who in your words, would kill us given the opportunity?"

 "Then let an old man try to correct his mistakes one last time.
 Believe in me as you would believe in him."

 "So wait, you're going out there to fight him?"
 Minori asked.
 "I know you're a Guild Master and all, but you really want me to do this?
 Leave everyone else in your guild here while we bring just the two of them to Diligeon?"

 "That's right!
 I can't run away with everyone else still here!"
-Carla added.
+Carla said.

 The healer was quiet for a long while.

-"I've done what I could to stabilise her," Sarah finally spoke, not looking up from her patient.
+"I've done what I could to stabilise her," Sarah-san finally spoke, not looking up from her patient.
 "I would recommend against moving her, but I understand the alternative is far worse."